EricPedley/ericpedley.github.io/extra_projects/uav_forge.md

-# UAV Forge
+# Student Unmanned Aerial Systems
 ![project screenshot](/images/uavf_compilation.gif)
 ## Description
-UAV Forge is a student engineering team at UC Irvine that builds autonomous drones to compete in the Student Unmanned Aerial Systems competition against teams from all over the world every year.
-I was on the team from sophomore to senior year, and lead the Perception subteam the last two years (~10 total unique direct reports).
-Over the course of my involvement the team went from not even qualifying for the competition and not ever running a computer vision system live on the drone, to consistently finding and hitting targets, and winning 7th place out of ~50 international teams at the 2025 competition (1st in the US).
+Student Unmanned Aerial Systems is an international competition where teams build autonomous UAVs to complete objectives similar to search and rescue and package delivery.
+I was on the UC Irvine team (UAV Forge) from sophomore to senior year, and lead the Perception subteam the last two years.
+Over the course of my involvement the team went zero to our first successful physical testing and winning 7th place out of ~50 international teams at the 2025 competition (1st in the US).
 During my time on the team I developed broad skills in computer vision, UAVs, and systems engineering.

 ### Perception System Development